dtinth/redux-waitfor/README.md

 We then enter the __digest cycle__.
 We send the above state into each thunk.

-Since `transcript` is available, the thunk injected it to and invokes the reducer.
+Since `transcript` is available, the thunk injects it and invokes the reducer.
-Meanwhile, the `interpretation` is not yet available at that digest cycle, therefore the thunk returned itself.
+Meanwhile, the `interpretation` is not yet available during that digest cycle.
+In this case, the thunk returns itself.

 This is the resulting state: